omnit3a/BUS/RPNS.md

 - `swap` Swap the top two values on the stack
 - `dup` Duplicate the top value on the stack

-There are also three main conditionals, those being:
+There are also five main conditionals, those being:
 - `=` Check for equality
 - `<` Check for greater number
 - `>` Check for lesser number
+- `met` Evaluates to true
+- `unmet` Evaluates to false

 Finally, there are two output operations, those being:
-- `print` Prints out a 0-terminated string that is stored on the stack.
-This is destructive towards<br>the string.
+- `print` Prints out the value on the top of the stack as a character.
+This is destructive towards the value
-- `.` Prints out the value on the top of the stack as a decimal number
+- `.` Prints out the value on the top of the stack as a decimal number.
+This preserves the value

-To push a string onto the stack, simply write out the text you want to push, surrounded by double quotes.<br>

 To push values onto the stack, simply write out the value you want to push.
 Then, if you want to<br> do math, simply use a operator, and the result of the operation will be pushed to the <br>stack.
 To print out the result, use the `.` command.
 #### Conditionals/Loops